tomas-pecserke/YamlFixturesBundle/Resources/doc/index.md

 In that case all files with same filename in in your bundle's `Resources/fixtures` directory will be "overridden" by those from `app/Resources`.
 No merging is done.

+**Fixture files can also be defined in subdirectories to form some logical structure.**

 Property `data` contains data, that will be transformed into database objects.
 **Property of object must be public or accessible via setter method.**